-This system supports Flexible Memory Configuration, enabling the system to be configured and run in any valid chipset architectural configuration.
+Your system supports Flexible Memory Configuration, enabling the system to be configured and run in any valid chipset architectural configuration.
 The following are the recommended guidelines for best performance:

-- UDIMMs, RDIMMs, and LRDIMMs must not be mixed. - x4 and x8 DRAM based DIMMs can be mixed.
-For more information, see Mode-Specific Guidelines. - A maximum of two UDIMMs can be populated in a channel. - Up to two quad-rank RDIMMs and up to three dual- or single-rank RDIMMs can be populated per channel. - Up to three LRDIMMs can be populated regardless of rank count. - Populate DIMM sockets only if a processor is installed.
-For dual-processor systems, sockets A1 to A12 and B1 to B12 are available.
-For four-processor systems, sockets A1 to A12, B1 to B12, C1 to C12, and D1 to D12 are available. - Populate the sockets by highest rank count in the following order first in sockets with white release levers, then black, and then green.
-For example, to mix quad-rank and dual-rank DIMMs, populate quad-rank DIMMs in the sockets with white release tabs and dual-rank DIMMs in the sockets with black release tabs. - In a dual-processor configuration, the memory configuration for each processor must be identical.
-For example, if you populate socket A1 for processor 1, then you must populate socket B1 for processor 2. - Memory modules of different sizes can be mixed provided that other memory population rules are followed (for example, 2 GB and 4 GB memory modules can be mixed). - Populate four DIMMs per processor (one DIMM per channel) at a time to maximize performance. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory module(s) or slower depending on system DIMM configuration.
+- RDIMMs and LRDIMMs must not be mixed. - x4 and x8 DRAM based DIMMs can be mixed.
+For more information, see Mode-Specific Guidelines. - Populate only one quad-rank RDIMM per channel.
+The quad-rank RDIMM must be populated in the first slot with white release levers, while the second and third slots remain empty. - Populate up to three dual- or single-rank RDIMMs per channel. - Up to three guad rank LRDIMMs can be populated per channel. - Up to three LRDIMMs can be populated regardless of rank count. - Populate DIMM sockets only if a processor is installed.
+For dual-processor systems, sockets A1 to A12, B1 to B12 and sockets C1 to C12, D1 to D12 are available.
+Each processor requires a minimum of 2 DIMMs, which must be identical. - Populate all sockets with white release lever first, then black, and then green. - Populate the sockets by highest rank count in the following order first in sockets with white release levers, then black, and then green.
+For example, if you want to mix quad-rank and dual-rank LRDIMMs, populate quad-rank LRDIMMs in the sockets with white release tabs and dual-rank LRDIMMs in the sockets with black release tabs. - The memory configuration for each processor should be identical.
+For example, if you populate socket A1 and B1 for processor 1, then populate socket C1 and D1 for processor 2, and so on. - Memory modules of different sizes can be mixed provided that other memory population rules are followed (for example, 4 GB and 8 GB, and 16 GB memory modules can be mixed). - Populate four DIMMs per processor (one DIMM per channel) at a time to maximize performance. - If memory modules with different speeds are installed, they will operate at the speed of the slowest installed memory module(s) or slower depending on system DIMM configuration.